evanhcohen/evanhcohen/README.md

 ### Hey, I'm Evan! 👋

-I'm a hardworking, ambitious, and determined junior at the University of Michigan pursuing a degree in computer science with a minor in French.
-As a high academic achiever with industry experience in e-commerce, health, and banking, I love tackling complex problems and finding meaningful solutions.
+I'm a rising senior at the University of Michigan pursuing a degree in computer science with a minor in French.
+I love tackling complex problems and finding meaningful solutions.

-Beyond programming, I really enjoy theater, fitness, and youth soccer refereeing.

-I love meeting people and creating new connections, so feel free to reach out!

 <!--
 **evanhcohen/evanhcohen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.